Skip to main content

 Consultation and physical exam

-Prepping for plastic surgery starts with a comprehensive examination and imaging.
+Prepping for plastic surgery starts with a comprehensive consultation and examination.
 You’ll discuss what you’d like to change about your breasts, such as their shape, size or both.
-This helps both of you explore the best surgical options for achieving your desired results.3
+This helps both of you explore the best surgical options for achieving your desired results.1

-A member of your surgeon’s team will take clinical photographs of your breasts to help guide surgical planning.3 You may want to ask about 3D imaging.
+A member of your surgeon’s team may take clinical photographs of your breasts to help guide surgical planning.1 You may want to ask about 3D imaging.
 This innovative technology leverages artificial intelligence to help you understand what is possible and better manage your expectations.8

 Prior to surgery